MyersResearchGroup/myersresearchgroup.github.io/content/authors/Brandon-Bachman/_index.md

 - Alumni
 - Masters Alumni
 - ATACS
+- Mercury
 - Asynchronous Verification

 #any user groups to display on the page
 display_groups:
 - ATACS Tool
+- Mercury Tool
 - Asynchronous Verification Area
 ---

+Brandon has had a lifelong passion for computing starting in high school and selling his software across the world on bulletin board systems.
+In parallel with taking his fair share of courses in rock climbing, scuba diving, and downhill skiing Brandon pursed a degree in Computer Engineering at the University of Utah,  and as a member of Chris Myers graduate studies program, Brandon studied VLSI Design, Asynchronous Circuit Design, and Algorithms for EDA.
+In 1998, Brandon joined Hewlett Packard in Cupertino California as a Hardware Design Engineer, working with EDA and leading physical design for several ASIC designs to deliver SuperDome, a 256-way CC-NUMA architecture.
+In 2001, Brandon joined Intel Corporation, and worked on the physical design of the first 64-bit microprocessor.
+Brandon has since been with Intel for 23 years working on leading projects including ASIC, Microprocessor and SoC Designs, Technology Development and Design Enablement.
+Along the way Brandon earned an MBA with specialty in Corporate Entrepreneurship and Managing Technology Innovation.
+Brandon has been on assignment in Israel, India, Costa Rica, and France to deliver results across Intel's worldwide organization.
+Brandon currently leads Physical Design, Layout Completion, and EDA tools activities as a Director of the Technology Scaling and Platform Solutions group.
+Brandon's focuses on enabling the next generation of process technologies, place and route solutions, machine learning applied to  semiconductor physical design, and design on the cloud.
+Brandon is an expert in semiconductor physical design, software development, software architecture & algorithms, and building and leading a world-class multi-national organization that deliver solutions.
+Brandon loves biking, downhill skiing, and has a favorite beach located on the shores of the Pacific to which he will never divulge the name or location.